augustin1977/Design-Pattern/README.md

 # Examples of Design Patterns
-This repo is some examples of Design Patterns
+This repo is about some examples of Design Patterns